angelaambroz/year-second/README.md

 16. Make a list of notable days, and highlight them in some way. (e.g. Color mask?)
 17. ~~How to only pull the _last_ 1-2 seconds from a clip?~~
 18. ~~Need to progressively concatenate.~~
-19. Make day-text a function of day-filename.
+19. ~~Make day-text a function of day-filename.~~
-20. Sort the files so they run in chrono order.
+20. ~~Sort the files so they run in chrono order.~~
 21. ~~Problem: it is EXTREMELY SLOW.
 What can I do?~~ Instead of writing a video file iteratively, put everything in an array and concat.
 Also, [0,-1] was super slow.
-22. How to deal with `fps` issue in both phone videos and webcam videos?
+22. ~~How to deal with `fps` issue in both phone videos and webcam videos?~~ Wasn't fps, but size of the clip!
+23. Slot in the 'forgot.' video into final year video.

 ### Resources